 There are pluses and minuses either way from a financial perspective, says Debra Greenberg, director, Investment Solutions & Personal Retirement, Bank of America.
 “The key is to make sure that you’ve familiarized yourself with the rules governing such things as Social Security, estate planning and health insurance as they apply to your situation.”

 Here are several issues to consider.
 “Talking them over before you walk down the aisle can help make the journey ahead much smoother,” Greenberg says.

 For richer, for poorer…

 The first and most basic question is whether you want to combine your financial assets and estate plans.
 For older couples who plan to remarry, a prenuptial agreement can be a particularly useful tool that spells out what belongs to whom and how those assets will pass to heirs and beneficiaries.
-“A prenup can help ensure that both parties don’t lose control of the assets they brought to the marriage," says Greenberg.
+“A prenup can help ensure that both parties don’t lose control of the assets they brought to the marriage,” Greenberg says.

 In sickness and in health…

 If one partner lacks good health insurance, getting married can provide the opportunity to sign up for spousal coverage, Greenberg says.
 And even if both of you have insurance, it may be possible for married couples to get a better rate.
-Family plans tend to be cheaper than the combined cost of individual coverage for two people.

 The key health issue that every older couple should consider, though, is the impact that a prolonged illness or an injury could have on their savings, Greenberg says.
 More than half of all Americans will eventually require some form of long-term care, and most insurance plans, such as Medicare, limit coverage of such things as residence in a nursing home.
 “That’s why, at this age, it’s more important than ever to have a plan to prepare for a health crisis,” she says.